 What we like: A capable and comfortable all-rounder for water sports like kayaking and paddle boarding.

-What we don’t: It’s easy for sand and debris to get inside.
+What we don’t: It’s easy for sand and debris to get inside; only available in men's.

 Keen’s Newport is their flagship offering and brought the company to the forefront of the water sports market at its release in the early 2000s.
-However, the H2 model above is on the heavier end at 1 pound 12.3 ounces and arguably overbuilt for many.
-Enter their Solr, which is lighter by 5.4 ounces per pair and noticeably more flexible and forgiving, which is largely due to the thinner PET upper and detuned outsole.
+However, the H2 model above is on the heavier end at 1 pound 12.3 ounces and arguably overbuilt for many people.
+The Solr is a good alternative, coming in lighter by 5.4 ounces per pair and more flexible and forgiving thanks to the thinner PET upper and detuned outsole.
 From a performance perspective, there’s still a lot to like: The Aquagrip tread, while not particularly aggressive, should be adequately grippy for walking along slick surfaces like boat decks and boardwalks or even portaging your rig on land.
 Further, the drainage cutouts are large enough to shed moisture, the materials are known to dry out quickly, and the stretchy neoprene lining gives the sandals a supple feel and helps with the on and off process.

-Why do we rank the Newport H2 higher?
-Despite the added heft and bulk, the Newport’s beefier and grippier outsole is better equipped for mixed use on dry ground and in the water, and the even larger cutouts along the upper make it easier for sand, pebbles, and other debris to escape without having to remove the shoes and shake them out.
+Why do we rank the Newport H2 higher than the Solr?
+Despite the added heft and bulk, the Newport’s beefier and grippier outsole is better equipped for mixed use on dry ground and in the water, and the even larger cutouts along the upper make it easier for sand, pebbles, and other debris to escape without having to remove the shoes.
 On the flip side, the Solr uses softer materials and has a cushier feel that’s great for comfort-seekers.
-In the end, these advantages aren’t enough to dethrone the Newport H2 as our favorite closed-toe design, but the Solr nevertheless is another high-quality option from the Oregon-based brand.
+In the end, these advantages aren’t enough to dethrone the Newport H2 as our favorite closed-toe design, but the Solr is another high-quality option from the Oregon-based brand.
 Note: Like the Newport, the Solr runs small, so it’s best to try it on before buying.

 See the Men's Keen Solr